hn/bsh-home-appliances/README.md

 #### History

 It looks as if B/S/H/ has gradually introduced the D-Bus more and more into home appliances over the years:
-- pre-2006 washing machines use the D-Bus only to control the display (in a rather [simplistic way](contrib/bsh-dbus-wae284f0nl.yaml#L122)),
+- pre-2006 washing machines use the D-Bus only to control the user interface panel (in a rather [simplistic way](contrib/bsh-dbus-wae284f0nl.yaml#L122)),
-- 2006-2010 washing machines only use the D-Bus for the unbalance sensor and the control panel,
+- 2006-2010 washing machines only use the D-Bus for the unbalance sensor and the user interface panel,
 - post-2010 appliances also [control the motor](https://github.com/hn/bsh-home-appliances/issues/3#issuecomment-2367437363) (and presumably other components) via the D-Bus.

 All dates are only rough estimates, as the various models were produced and sold over longer periods of time.